UreekaBiz/pm-devtool/src/notebookEditor/API/editor/node/document/README.md

 # Document

-Contains the Document Toolbar, as well as the plugins that relate to Document-Logic.
+Contains the Document Toolbar, as well as the Plugins that relate to Document-Logic.